 The manager has effective policies and procedures in place to promote the safeguarding of all children.
-She ensures that all staff complete checks to show that they are suitable to work with children.
+For example, she ensures that all staff complete the required checks to show that they are suitable to work with children.
 She understands the importance of informing Ofsted of any significant events and follows clear safeguarding procedures.
-All new staff receive a thorough induction so that they are fully aware of the club's procedures, especially those relating to safeguarding and child protection.
+All new staff receive a thorough induction so that they are fully aware of the setting's procedures, especially those relating to safeguarding.
 All staff demonstrate that they are aware of the processes to follow should they have a concern about a child.
-This helps safeguard children's welfare and well-being.
+This helps safeguard children's welfare and well-being effectively.

 Staff carry out daily safety checks to make sure that the play areas continue to be safe for children.
-The manager is attentive to security at the hall and the door is locked to monitor children, parents and visitors as they come and go.
-A visitor's book is in place and security passes are issued.
-All records relating to children's health and safety are well maintained.
+The manager is attentive to security, for example by monitoring children, parents and visitors as they come and go.
+A visitors' book is in place and security passes are issued to monitor all adults on the premises.
+All records relating to children's health and safety are well maintained to promote their welfare effectively.

 The manager provides parents with detailed information about the club.
 They receive regular feedback so that they are kept up to date with current information, for example about staff and activities.
 Parents are asked to provide information about their children when starting at the club.
 This helps staff to provide appropriate care and learning opportunities for children.
-Staff also liaise with other professionals, for example, they talk get reports from children's teachers to ensure continuity of care at the club.
+Staff also liaise with other professionals, for example they meet with children's teachers to ensure continuity of care at the club.

-The manager maintains a high ratio of staff to children.
+The manager maintains a high ratio of staff-to-children.
 Consequently, children are supervised well and feel well looked after at the club.
-Staff are deployed so that they can support children in their free choice play, around the main hall and quiet room.
-Staff respond to children's interests by organising activities at their request, for example, a football game or creative activity.
-However, staff do not always give clear instructions for children to turn take.
+Staff are deployed so that they can support children in their free choice of play, around the canteen and in the computer suite.
+Staff respond to children's interests by organising activities at their request, for example, making loom bands or participating in games.

 The manager is aware of her responsibility to meet the requirements of the Early Years Foundation Stage.
-She has established a key person system so children receive individual help as necessary.
-She has an established system in place for staff to explore next steps in learning and is developing this effectively to ensure children's needs are met.
-Staff have noted some observations of children and are beginning to link these to learning areas so that they can work out children's next steps in learning and offer appropriate support during activities.
+She has established a key-person system so children receive individual help as necessary.
+She has an established an effective system to ensure children's needs are met and staff offer appropriate support during activities.